Recurrent neural networks and transfer learning for elasto-plasticity in woven composites: Data generation

 \subsubsection{Loading path generator}

 In order to sample representative strain paths, different approaches can be employed, \eg \cite{heidenreich2023transfer, friemann2023micromechanics}.
-In the source task, a random walk, representing long-term trends, is combined with noises, representing local variations.
+In the source task, a random walk representing long-term trends is combined with noises representing local variations.
 The algorithm \cite{friemann2023micromechanics} utilizes a six-dimensional space for independent strain components.
-Components are sampled independently from a normal distribution to generate direction vectors, which are then normalized to unit vectors.
-The algorithm defines parameters: $N$ as the total number of steps, $n_1$ as the number of drift directions (the number of major changes in the loading direction), $n_2$ as the steps per drift direction (noises), and $\gamma$ as the perturbation amplitude factor.
-Assuming equal $n_1$ and $n_2$, a time series is created by combining a number of drift directions and perturbation vectors.
+Components are sampled independently from a normal distribution to generate direction vectors, then normalized to unit vectors.
+The algorithm defines parameters: $N_T$ as the total number of steps (constant and equal to 2000), $n_1$ as the number of drift directions (the number of major changes in the loading direction selected from $\{1,2,5,10,20,25,50,100,200\}$), $n_2$ as the noise vector with elements selected randomly from $\lfloor 0,1)$, and $\gamma$ as the perturbation amplitude factor (chosen randomly from $\lfloor 0,1)$).

+Initially, $n_1$ drift directions are chosen randomly, and each of these directions is iteratively repeated $N/n_1$ times to form a vector comprising a total of $N_T$ elements.
+Subsequently, a noise vector, denoted as $n_2$, is generated with an equivalent number of elements as $N/n_1$ and is then scaled by a factor of $\gamma$.
+The vector of drift directions and the scaled noise vector are combined and scaled to a maximum of randomly selected $1\%$ to $5\%$ to complete one strain component of an input load sample.
+All components of a strain loading sample have the same number of $n_1$ but differ in other parameters.
 Figure \ref{fig:randomStrain} shows four samples of the generated loading paths.

-Some of the loading samples have sparsity in their input features, such as the fourth case in Figure \ref{fig:randomStrain}, where the input strain tensor only includes the transverse strain component, while all other components are zero.
-Since this rarely occurs, the trained network based on such a data set may not be able to generalize the solution to cases with high feature sparsity, such as conventional cyclic loadings.
-Therefore, the second data set is generated based only on cyclic loads in shear and bi-axial load cases where plasticity is significant in woven composites.
+Some loading samples have sparsity in their input features, such as the fourth case in Figure \ref{fig:randomStrain}, where the input strain tensor only includes the transverse strain component, while all other components are zero.
+Ince this rarely occurs, the trained network based on such a data set may need help to generalize the solution to cases with high feature sparsity, such as conventional cyclic loadings.
+Therefore, a second data set is generated based only on cyclic loads in shear and bi-axial load cases where plasticity is significant in woven composites.
 Figure \ref{fig:uniformStrain} shows four samples from the second data set.
 Indicating factors in the cyclic loads include the peak strain value, the strain ratio (ratio of shear strain to tensile strain in bi-axial scenarios), the load ratio (fraction of the maximum positive strain to the minimum negative strain value), and the number of cycles.